farm-trail-2

 Ancient hedgerow

 The hedgerows on the first part of the trail are up to 400 years old and contain many species of wild plant.
 The hedges on the farm are managed on a 10-12 year cycle of cutting and laying in the Lancashire and Westmorland style.
-A new hedge was planted in 2023.
-Watch how it develops as a habitat for birds and insects, a sheltered corridor along which small mammals travel.
-You can see swallows swooping here in the summer as they head for the cow pastures looking for insects.
+Hedgelaying is part of the farm routine for farmers Richard, Paul, Matthew & Charlie between November and late February.
+Hedges provide habitat for birds and insects and sheltered corridors along which small mammals travel.

 Ancient woodland